ome/ngff/rfc/1/template.md

 American spelling is preferred.

-### Typeface

-Type size should use this template's default configuration (11pt for body text, larger for headings), and the type family should be Arial.
-No other typeface customization (e.g., color, highlight) should be made other than italics, bold, and underline.

 ### Code Samples

 Code samples should be indented (tab or spaces are fine as long as it is